ZonyLaw/TradePro/README.md

 - heroku have a limit of 500mb storage so remove unneccesary packages
 - commented out the cloudinary setting as there seem to be issue with staticfile.json.
 This may be related to version issue or I have not set the cloudinary properly.
 - cst refer to wrong reference to dictionary
 - it is not recommended that development access production database.
+If you want to access the PostgresSQL, so Django version 4.1 is used rather the latest version.

 #### Using email as login